Continue as a Guest: Promotion and singles

-Reception
+Critical reception

 Continue as a Guest received positive reviews from critics noted at review aggregator Metacritic.
-It has a weighted average score of 75 out of 100, based on 14 reviews.
-Summing up 15 reviews, editors of AnyDecentMusic? rated this album a 7.1 out of 10.
+It has a weighted average score of 76 out of 100, based on 16 reviews.
+Summing up 16 reviews, editors of AnyDecentMusic? rated this album a 7.2 out of 10.

 In Rolling Stone, Jon Dolan opined that the album "delivers its vivid emotional payoff in subtle gestures".
 Ian Gormley of Exclaim! rated the album a seven out of 10, writing that the band's songwriting has matured and "this is the first of their records that seems to want listeners to marinate in the vibe, if only for one quick moment, before moving on to the next three-minute dopamine hit".
 For PopMatters, Chris Conlon gave the same score and praised the band for trying out new sounds while "Newman's melodies are as strong as ever, and the three main vocalists sound great".
 Slants Jeremy Winogard gave the album four out of five stars for principal songwriter A. C. Newman's experimentation and "more insular tone" on the lyrics.
 In Glide Magazine, Jeremy Lukens noted a theme of the breakdown of society due to the COVID-19 pandemic and a theme of a "desire to live as an outsider apart from the rest of the world" that is combined with music that includes "swirling keyboards and electronic bloops" that is "still highly analog".
 Writing for Beats Per Minute, Carlo Thomas rated continue as a guest 67%, praising Newman's growth as a songwriter, but noting that "most of the time, the tone shift on Continue as a Guest comes at the cost of the band's core appeal—their sense of fun—without a compelling replacement".